-The intention of this certificate is to provide undergraduates at UC Denver with a mechanism for demonstrating capabilities in spatial techniques in the social and/or physical sciences.
+The intention of this certificate is to provide undergraduates and graduate students at CU Denver with a mechanism for demonstrating capabilities in spatial techniques in the social and/or physical sciences.
 The focus of this certificate is on a broad array of geotechniques, including geographic information systems, remote sensing, cartography, and statistics, which give students additional analytical skills to take into the workplace or on to graduate school.
 This certificate is designed for geography and geology majors as well as non-majors.

 Upon successful completion of the certificate, students will be able to: